-Restorative Practices in Action enables you to create a project to try out the basics of restorative practices in your own professional or personal setting.
+Restorative Practices in Action enables you to create a project to try out the basics of restorative practices in your own setting.
 You will refine your skills and enhance your understanding, while interacting online with a peer group of enthusiastic fellow students.

 Select two additional hybrid or online graduate courses to complete your Graduate Certificate.
 Electives will help you tailor your program to your interests, whether you are a teacher wanting to improve classroom management and academic outcomes, a principal charged with improving school climate, a counselor seeking to thwart bulling, a professional administrator honing conflict-resolution skills, a lawyer committed to restorative justice, or a civic leader working in a faith-based or community organization.
 Our Graduate Certificate will help you improve your professional skills and provide you with a basis for further growth.

 If you continue on and earn a Master of Science in Restorative Practices, all 12 graduate credits are transferred toward your master’s program.